-- 6.57.
+6.48.6.57.
 A suitable working environment should be provided and maintained so that work can be carried out safely and satisfactorily, without imposing unnecessary physical and psychological stress on personnel.
 Human factors which influence the working environment and the effectiveness and fitness of personnel for duty should be identified and addressed.
 The operating organization should establish an appropriate programme for these purposes.
-Examples of areas or activities to be reflected in this programme should include, but are not limited to, the following: - adequacy of the resources, support and supervision provided to manage and perform the work; - adequacy of lighting, access and operator aids; - adequacy of alarms, considering factors such as their number, position, grouping, colour coding and prioritizing for audibility; - frequency and clarity of communications; - availability of suitable tools and equipment; - duration of work time for personnel; - the attention needed to be given to other factors, in particular for control room staff, including well-being, psychological and attitudinal problems, shift patterns and meal breaks; - the availability of procedures that take into account human factor considerations. - 6.61.A Managers and supervisors should reinforce the standards and behaviors to reduce the likelihood for human error and to achieve sustainable and safe operation. - 6.61.B Human performance standards and expected behaviors should be defined, established and incorporated in an organization's programmes, processes and training.
-Human performance tools should consist of two parts: - anticipating, preventing, catching and recovering from errors on the job; - identifying and eliminating organizational weaknesses, which induce and set individuals up for failure, by establishing and managing error defences.
+Examples of areas or activities to be reflected in this programme should include, but are not limited to, the following:

+- adequacy of the resources, support and supervision provided to manage and perform the work; - adequacy of lighting, access and operator aids;

+- adequacy of alarms, considering factors such as their number, position, grouping, colour coding and prioritizing for audibility; - frequency and clarity of communications; - availability of suitable tools and equipment; - -duration of work time for personnel; - the attention needed to be given to other factors, in particular for control room staff, including well-being, psychological and attitudinal problems, shift patterns and meal breaks; - the availability of procedures that take into account human factor considerations.

-Commented [CR!
+6.61.A Leaders should reinforce the standards and behaviors to reduce the likelihood for human error and to achieve sustainable and safe operation.- identifying and eliminating organizational weaknesses, which induce and set individuals up for failure, by establishing and managing error defences.

+6.61.B Human performance standards and expected behaviors should be defined, established and incorporated in an organization's programmes, processes and training.
+Human performance tools should consist of two parts:

+- anticipating, preventing, catching and recovering from errors on the job;